 Here are several tips about pulling together a team that will achieve results and come away energized about the whole experience.

 - Begin with the end in mind.
 There are really two main aspects of this golden rule that Stephen R. Covey made famous.
 First, be clear about the common goal – what you are trying to achieve together.
 You will really inspire people to engage in the goal if you can express it in ways beyond a simple financial target.
 Discuss and determine together what success look like for the customers, partners or society in general.
 Try to inspire!
 Second, be clear about the team experience itself.
 What should it feel like and look like to be on this team?
-As leader, open the dialogue and get consensus on how people expect each other to behave – your group ‘norms’.
+As a leader, open the dialogue and get consensus on how people expect each other to behave – your group ‘norms’.
 Don’t skip this step thinking that it’s obvious.
 It’s not.
 Write down the norms and communicate them because you will come back to these expectations when discussions get heated or conflicts emerge.

 - Clarify leadership and decision-making.
 Who is the official lead and what powers does he or she have?
 Who will facilitate meetings?
 How will you make decisions?
 Consensus will build commitment but, if things bog down and consensus eludes you, everyone will likely appreciate a good (previously agreed-upon) process for making critical decisions and moving forward.